-Self-Assessment: Will my dog be a safe and happy member of Paws4ever’s Dog Park and Nature Trails?
+Self-Assessment: Will my dog be a safe and happy member of Paws4ever’s Dog Park and Nature Trail?

 To be eligible for membership, all dogs must be at least 7 months old and must be immunized against rabies, distemper, parvovirus, hepatitis (adenovirus), canine parainfluenza, and bordetella.

 We strongly recommend completing at least one private lesson or group class in our Dog Training Program before joining the park.
-Paws4ever offers Puppy Social Manners classes, Family Dog Manners classes, and private lessons to help dogs of all ages to learn good manners, play more appropriately, and connect with their owners.
+Paws4ever offers puppy socialization classes, adult dog manners classes, and private lessons to help dogs of all ages to learn good manners, play more appropriately, and connect with their owners.
 These skills make dog park visits safer and more fun for everyone!

 This self-assessment can help you to determine whether your dog is a good fit for membership.
 Some dogs thrive in the dog park environment, while others may need different forms of enrichment more suited to their manners, play style, and personality.
 If park membership isn’t the right fit for your dog, don’t worry – every dog is different!
 The Paws4ever Dog Training Program offers a variety of additional opportunities for you and your dog to have fun together.